jacobrastad/jacobrastad.github.io/_posts/2016-03-06-getting-started-with-jekyll-on-github-with-windows.md

 ## Fix your Gemfile

-Create a file called `Gemfile` and add the followin lines:
+Create a file called `Gemfile` and add the following lines:

 {% highlight ruby %}
 source 'https://rubygems.org'